Summary

 Management [1][2][3]

-- See “Management of lice infestation.”
+- See also “Management of lice infestation.”

 - Complications: bacterial superinfection